iamstorm/SublimeStorm-DPalette/README.md

 ### 3. A clipboard palette
+- **clipboard_palette** - show quick panel for your regesited texts
+- **clipboard_palette_record** - prompt and input the key of the registed content which is the selected text or in the current clipboard
-- **clipboard_palette** - show quick panel for your regesited texts There are some times you wanted to keep some temporary text which is from selection or from clipboard. you can use this command to register text with key.
+There are some times you wanted to keep some temporary text which is from selection or from clipboard. you can use this command to register text with key.
 And afterward, you can use this key to fetch the text